yesahmedyes/Tameer-Marketplace-Flutter/README.md

 <br>

-<h4>I built a app for construction materials marketplace.
+<h4>I built an app for construction materials marketplace.
 Everything from design and implementation was done by me.
 I tried to focus on two things:</h4>

 Good app performace - For this I have implemented concepts such as a debouncer and preemptive deletion